-Commercial auto insurance protects businesses against claims arising from accidents involving vehicles used by the business.
-Coverage includes third-party liability and physical damage.
-Most policies will also include first-party coverage types, such as medical payments and collision.
-For small business owners, the average annual cost of commercial vehicle insurance is $750 to $1,200 per vehicle.
+Commercial auto insurance pays for claims arising from accidents involving vehicles used by your business.
+Coverage includes third-party liability for property damage and bodily injury, but policies can also include first-party coverage such as medical payments and collision.
+For small business owners, annual commercial vehicle insurance costs $750 – $1,200 per vehicle.

 If you’re in need of commercial auto insurance, check out Insurance321.
-Insurance321 will help you sort through all the agents, brokers, and carriers to find the best commercial auto insurance for your business needs.
-Get a free, no obligation quote in as little as four minutes.
+Insurance321 can help you sort through all the agents, brokers, and carriers to find the best commercial auto insurance for your business needs.
+Get a free, no-obligation quote in as little as four minutes.

 Commercial Auto Insurance Costs

 Commercial auto insurance cost varies widely depending on a number of factors, including the number and types of vehicles your business uses.
 Policies for one car typically cost less than policies for a fleet of trucks.
 However, most small business owners can expect to pay $750 to $1,200 per car in annual premium.

 Commercial Vehicle Insurance Costs by Vehicle Type

 |Commercial Car||$750 - $1,200|

 Most small business owners insure one car, which is why their typical annual premium is $1,200 or less.
 However, other factors can influence the cost.
 For example, truck drivers face greater risk because they drive more and have more costly accidents, so owner-operators working under their own authority may pay up to $12,500 per year.

 The primary factors that determine commercial vehicle insurance costs include: